-When an Officer is adjudicating a worker's claim for a mental disorder, the Officer first determines if the mental disorder presumption applies.
+When an officer is adjudicating a worker's claim for a mental disorder, the officer first determines if the mental disorder presumption applies.

-Section 5.1(1.1) of the Act establishes a presumption for workers in eligible occupations who are exposed to one or more traumatic events in their work and are diagnosed with a mental disorder which may arise from trauma.
-In these situations the mental disorder is presumed to have been caused by employment.
-In determining whether the presumption applies to a worker's claim, the Officer considers the following questions:
+Section 135(2) of the Act establishes a presumption for workers in eligible occupations who are exposed to one or more traumatic events in their work and are diagnosed with a mental disorder which may arise from trauma.
+In these situations the mental disorder is presumed to have been caused by the worker's employment.
+In determining whether the presumption applies to a worker's claim, the officer considers the following questions:

-- Is the worker employed, or has been employed, in an eligible occupation (firefighters, police officers, emergency medical assistants, sheriffs and correctional officers)? - Was the worker exposed to one or more "traumatic" events arising out of and in the course of employment? - Does the worker have a mental disorder recognized in the most recent DSM1 as a mental or physical condition that may arise from exposure to a traumatic event?
+- Is the worker employed, or has been employed, in an eligible occupation (firefighters, police officers, emergency medical assistants, sheriffs, correctional officers, emergency response dispatchers, health care assistants and nurses)? - Was the worker exposed to one or more "traumatic" events arising out of and in the course of the worker's employment? - Does the worker have a mental disorder recognized in the most recent DSM1 as a mental or physical condition that may arise from exposure to a traumatic event?